nRF24/CircuitPython_nRF24L01/docs/advanced_api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.write

+    This function isn't completely non-blocking as we still need to wait 5 ms (`CSN_DELAY`) for the CSN pin to settle (allowing an accurate SPI write transaction).
+Example usage of this function can be seen in the `IRQ pin example <examples.html#irq-pin-example>`_

     :param bytearray buf: The payload to transmit.
 This bytearray must have a length greater than 0 and less than 32 bytes, otherwise a `ValueError` exception is thrown.